 11. You must have a security incident response plan (SIRP).

-Also, a HIPAA need-to-have, a SIRP details and documents what will be done in the case of security breach or other security event.
-Part of this is tracking security events, hopefully to prove no successful exploits have taken place.
+Also, a HIPAA need-to-have, SIRP details, and documents what will be done in the case of a security breach or other security events.
+Part of this is tracking security events, hopefully, to prove no successful exploits have taken place.
 In the event of an attack or breach (even just an attempt) you should document what happened, and the incident’s severity.
 Attacks of organizations with more than 500 employees, patients or partners must report the incident to HHS.

 12. An MSP is the best defense in the case of an audit.

 An audit is when a healthcare organization is vetted to make sure it is in compliance.
 The aim is to define the state of the organization and see what steps are needed to improve performance.
 These are supposed to be annual.
 Most healthcare organizations, even large ones, are not generally equipped to handle an audit, with all its complexity.